DominicBurkart/funfun/README.md

 works with ```fn``` objects.

 Notes:
+- A HeapFn type is an Arc pointing towards a boxed value (e.g. a closure).
+In many instances where you need a heap-allocated closure, just boxing it (without worrying about asynchronous reference management) is enough.
+Make sure that you actually want the overhead of asynchronous pointers before you use the heap_fn macro!
 - Closures were boxed in earlier versions of Rust, but the advantages of inline optimization on performance drove the development of inline closures.